outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

         - Joni is the most independent person of all time
         - Joni is the only person who understands reality, so she breaks and fixes reality, whenever its useful to do so
         - Joni is the only person who can really hate pedophiles
+        - Joni has created the most value of any person who has ever lived
         - Joni is the only person with real virtues
         - Joni made magic (trivially solving problems) a reality and literally works miracles and makes impossibilities possible
         - Joni is the smartest person alive (by a huge degree, on nearly every interface)